Fourteen Mile Creek/Goose Creek-OH River (Indiana) Watershed Improvement Project

 The two watersheds addressed in this project are Fourteen Mile Creek and Goose Creek-OH River (Indiana portion).
 These watersheds together cover 108,193 acres located in eastern portions of Clark County, the southeastern corner of Scott County, and southwestern corner of Jefferson County.
 Impaired Category 5A water bodies, per the EPA’s 303(d) List, are found in four locations in the watershed: Dry Branch-Fourteen Mile Creek (INN0179_00), East Fork Unnamed Tributary (INN0171_T1002), Yankee Creek (INN017A_00), and Rogers Run-Fourteen Mile Creek (INN017_02).
 All these water bodies are impaired for E.coli; East Fork, in addition, is impaired for biotic communities, and dissolved oxygen.
 The waters of Fourteen Mile Creek and Goose Creek discharge into the Ohio River, which is also on the EPA’s 303(d) List.

-The implementation of our Watershed Improvement Project is approaching quickly.
-Watch here for updates.
-More information on this project can be found at http://14milecreekwatershed.weebly.com/
+The implementation portion of our Watershed Improvement Project is now underway.
+More information on this project can be found at http://14milecreekwatershed.weebly.com/.

 Silver Creek Watershed Improvement Project